 Northeast Atlanta ENT is your best choice for hearing aids, tinnitus treatment, hearing loss tests and balance disorders.

-Actually, as people age, gradual hearing loss happens.
+As people age, gradual hearing loss happens.
 Some people may not even be aware they are experiencing hearing loss.
 There are many reasons that people experience hearing loss, including:

 In order to receive the proper treatment for hearing loss, our audiologists (hearing doctors) need to perform certain tests, evaluate your symptoms, and review your medical history.
 Treatment for hearing loss will depend on the diagnosis.